 We base our courses in the heart of the Lake District fells and aim to spend as much time as possible in the mountains rather than in a classroom.

-Our courses are very practically based with an emphasis on learning through experience and doing.
+Our courses are very practically based with an emphasis on learning through experience and consolidating skills acquired.

 We do a 3-day, 2-night expedition.
 A lot of providers only do one-night wild camp.
 We have found that investing our time in your course and doing two nights camping expedition enables you to learn vastly more.
-The feedback from our clients is always how beneficial this has been for them.
+The feedback from candidates is always how beneficial this has been for them.

-All our staff are highly qualified (Winter Mountaineering and Climbing Instructors or Mountaineering and Climbing Instructors ) and have many years’ experience of running ML courses as well as working with a wide variety of groups, clients and young people in the outdoors.
+All our staff are highly qualified (Winter Mountaineering and Climbing Instructors or Mountaineering and Climbing Instructors ) and have many years’ experience of running Mountain Leader courses as well as working with a wide variety of groups, clients and young people in the outdoors.

 The course will cover the Mountain Leader training course syllabus of the Mountain Training scheme and is a Mountain Training recognized and approved.